agentcontest/agentcontest.github.io/2020/index.md

 #### Wednesday (17th March 2021)

-15:00 **Watch party** - Grab some snacks, join us in the chat and we'll watch the match replays together.
+15:00 GMT+1/CET: **Watch party**.
+Grab some snacks, join us in the chat and we'll watch the match replays together.

-### Organisational

-- Only the status monitor will be available during the competition.
-The replays will be made available after the final match on Tuesday night.
-- After each match, the points awarded to each team will be announced.
-- We have set up a Slack chat, where we can extensively talk about each match after the contest.
-The invitation link will be distributed during the competition.

 Participants
 ------------